What if, at the end of a long hard day, you weren’t dying to kick off those work boots and kick your feet up?

 How can you make your work boots more comfortable?

-The best way to prevent the aches, pains and soreness caused by wearing work shoes all day is to purchase and insert your own insoles.
+The best way to prevent foot pain, aches and soreness caused by wearing work shoes all day is to purchase and insert your own insoles.

 Aside from the fact that standing on your feet all day, every day is bound to make them tired, improper support for your feet can lead to common foot problems, including: